Electricity Generation

 Showroom

-The South Eastern Electricity Board (Seeboard) had a showroom at York Buildings where appliances could be bought and bills paid during the 1960s-1980s.
+The South Eastern Electricity Board (Seeboard) had a showroom at 12-13 York Buildings where appliances could be bought and bills paid between 1927 and the early 2000s.

 Images